-Indikator Item Learning conditions during the COVID-19 pandemic What are the advantages of the online learning platform you use during the learning process?
+Indikator 5 em Learning conditions during 1.
+What are the advantages of the online learning platform you use the COVID-19 pandemic during the learning process?
 2. What are the obstacles encountered during the online learning process?
 3. During online learning, how is the interaction between educators and students?
 4. How is student participation during the online learning process?
-In your view, what are the shortcomings or weaknesses of online learning?
+5. In your view, what are the shortcomings or weaknesses of online learning?
 6. In your view, what are the advantages or advantages of online learning?
 The role of the agency as a support for online learning 7.
 How does your agency support online learning?
-Learning expectations after 8.
-What is your view on online learning going forward? the COVID-19 pandemic When the COVID-19 pandemic in Indonesia ends, will online learning still be done?
-10 Will current online learning affect the curriculum going forward?
+Lea42 ng expectations after 8.
+What is your view on online learning going forward? the COVID-19 pandemic 9.
+When the COVID-19 pandemic in Indonesia ends, will online learning still be done?
+10. Will current online learning affect the curriculum going forward?